-Physical access to a computer is a tremendous advantage for an attacker or malicious insider.
+Physical access to a computer and information security resources.is a tremendous advantage for an attacker or malicious insider.
+Here are some things you can do to secure work areas and resources.

 - Control access to all areas containing valuable assets (e.g., building access, electrical closets, server rooms, workstations and work areas with sensitive information, etc.)